pedrocactus/Lequipetest/README.md

 ![Screen](./screen.png)

 You must specify **width** and **hight** for the url to be able to download an image.
 For instance, the following url: <https://medias.lequipe.fr/img-video-cover/1500000000988715/{width}/{height}> must be formatted like this: <https://medias.lequipe.fr/img-video-cover/1500000000988715/320/280> to download an icon with 320x240 resolution.

-The json file contains a real sample of L'Équipe video flow: <https://iphdata.lequipe.fr/iPhoneDatas/EFR/STD/ALL/V3/videos.json>.
-So there are lots of information inside the items.
-You may ignore it to simplify the application.

 Good luck!